laurio/banks2ledger/README.md

 they don't break; also, add coverage for any new functionality you might add or regression tests for bugs you might fix.

-The script `test.sh` runs the unit tests, and if they are successful, proceeds with doing some end-to-end testing with "real" files.
+The command `bb test.clj` runs the unit tests, and if they are successful, proceeds with doing some end-to-end testing with "real" files.
 The input files are under `test/data/` along with the reference output, which is used to validate the results.
 The test script also shows the